 5. A steel rod (k = 30 W/m degree) 1 cm in diameter and 5 cm long protrudes from a wall which is maintained at 10 degree Celsius.
 The rod is insulated at its tip and is exposed to an environment with h = 50 W/m2 degree and t a = 30 degree Celsius.
 Calculate the fin efficiency

 Explanation: Fin efficiency = tan h ml/ml, where m = (h P/k A) ½ = 25.82 per meter.

-6. If fin is sufficiently thin, so heat flows pertains to
+6. If the fin is sufficiently thin, so heat flows pertain to

 a) One dimensional heat conduction

 Explanation: As, δ is less than b, so one dimensional heat conduction is there.